EricFromCanada/ericfromcanada.github.io/_posts/2022-03-09-macos-installer-disk-images-for-virtualization.md

 So, I set out to assemble the collected wisdom on the topic into a relatively comprehensible bash script that, given the path to any macOS installer application from OS X Lion to macOS 12 and beyond, generates a bootable ISO in the current directory.
 This post explains what it's doing and why.

+**Update 2023-09:** Changes on Apple's end require the use of `createinstallmedia` for all macOS installers since 10.13 High Sierra.
+See the [next post]({% post_url 2023-09-26-recovery-server-could-not-be-contacted-installing-macos %}) for why.

 ## Running the script

 Download the script from here: